 Marketing directors may also cooperate with the development department, or initiate marketing collaborations with other organizations—a symphony orchestra that has a performance scheduled in the concert hall, for instance, or a local restaurant with which they're partnering for a special event.

 Concert Hall Marketing Director at a Glance

 Aspiring concert hall marketing directors should seek out marketing and development opportunities at concert halls, theaters, clubs, and other performance-oriented spaces.
-Don't forget that many museums and universities have their own performance and event spaces, all of which need good marketers.
+One should keep in mind that many museums and universities have their own performance and event spaces, all of which need skilled marketers.

 Concert halls, performing arts centers, theaters, and symphony orchestras

 - Spreadsheets and analytics

 The ideal marketing director is creative, organized, flexible, and—most importantly—passionate.
 While one can certainly fake enthusiasm, it's more sustainable—both for the marketer and the marketing—to employ genuine enthusiasm in one's approach to marketing.
 Additionally, because the world of live performance can be tricky and unpredictable, it is critical that the marketing director can stay cool under pressure and solve problems on a dime.

 Although marketing directors generally work during normal business hours, there's no such thing as a typical day for a marketer; each is spent juggling a dozen things that had to be done yesterday, responding nimbly to last-minute changes and unanticipated delays, and beginning to brainstorm about whatever comes next.
 Attendance at the concert hall's evening and weekend events is usually expected, while attendance of evening events at other, similar organizations provides an opportunity for networking.